How It Works

 Because responses vary, consulting with a healthcare provider can help determine an approach that aligns with personal health goals and needs.

-Semaglutide (also sold under brand names of Ozempic and Wegovy), Tirzepitide (also sold under brand names of Mounjaro and Zepbound), and Liraglutide (also sold under the brand name of Saxenda) are administered as a subcutaneous injection.
+Semaglutide (also sold under brand names of Ozempic and Wegovy) and Tirzepatide (also sold under brand names of Mounjaro and Zepbound) are administered as a subcutaneous injection.
 A subcutaneous injection is done at home using a very small 32g needle.

 Where are common sites for subcutaneous injections?